Start Your Own Dog Walking Business

 Create an agreement for clients to sign.
 You may want to work with an attorney or legal aid to make sure that the wording is correct.
 You want to make sure any liability issues are covered.
 Create a dog intake form to make sure you have the information you need to know about the dog.
 This form should include the contact information for the clients and details about the dog -- such as allergies, food sensitivities, aggression issues, etc. You can check for prepared business forms online and with office supply stores.

 Walk their dogs at least for a while.
 This will allow you to build up a list of references for potential clients to call.
 Most people don't want to leave their dogs with just anyone.
 Give them a way to build some trust in you.
 Consider letting friends and family remain your charter clients by giving them a discounted rate.

 Create a series of dog-friendly routes to walk.
 That way you and the dogs won't get bored with the same trip day after day.
 Check out local ordinances concerning dogs to make sure you will be in compliance.
 Avoid planning your walks through areas where dogs may not be allowed -- such as mobile home parks or townhome communities.
-Always be prepared to clean up any little deposits the dogs make along the way.
+Always be prepared to clean up any little deposits the dogs make along the way

 Find some way to set yourself apart from other dog walkers for added value.
 Rely on other pet talents or knowledge you may have.
 Offer basic training to heel, sit, and stay.
 Prepare homemade organic dog treats for the dogs (and offer them for sale to the owners).
 Offer basic grooming.

 Make sure that you keep time for yourself in your schedule and make arrangements to take vacation time.
 You don't want to burn yourself out -- take care of yourself as well as you would the dogs.

 Talk with other dog walkers.
 Find out how much they charge and what challenges they face.
 They can tell you about the pitfalls and rewards of the business.
 Interact with pet sitters, pet photographers, and other pet business people so that you can refer clients to one another.

 Make it easier for the world to come to your door.
 Blog regularly to keep you at the top of the search.
 If you aren't into writing find someone to guest blog.
 Post your blog posts on Facebook and link to your website.Sources:via ThatMutt.com, WikiHow, Entrepreneur

 Laurie Kay Olson